zakkolar/io.zak/_posts/2019-03-04-website-vocabulary-handout.md

 The handout is available as a [PDF](https://drive.google.com/open?id=1GC0SOsbGPMJEJvAjl8gbRhRiC4acDGIK) as well as a [Google Drawing](https://drive.google.com/open?id=1AX4xj_imQwSp-6nFkOewDJzVfc8RGWFtEpsGuUCocEA).
 If you'd like to modify the Google Drawing, you should make a copy first.

-Feel free to use and modify this as you see fit - all I ask is that you like back to me and use a compatible license if you decide to share your modifications.

 {% include licenses/cc-by-sa.html %}